-The course is designed as supporting/allied course to provide introduction to technical writing and communication skills in reading, writing, speaking and listening in English that enables the students to meet their real life communication needs and its role in the world.
-It also gives scope to develop proficiency in the language and will help increase the usage of better vocabulary.
+This general course is designed to provide introduction to technical writing and communication skills in reading, writing, speaking and listening in English that enables the students to meet their real-life communication needs and

 - 1. To interact with academic content: reading, writing, listening, speaking - 2.
 To demonstrate ability to think critically utilizing information and digital literacy skills - 3.
 To demonstrate behavior and attitudes appropriate to a university environment